Need Help Parenting During A Pandemic? Hire A Zoom Princess

 Advertisement

-Williams is the founder of Princess & Me Parties, a Southern California-based party entertainment business that’s become a lifeline for children — and parents — during quarantine.
-Founded in 2014, Princess & Me Parties grew out of Williams’ knack at both princessing and business when she realized she could do the job better than her previous employer, who was the top character-for-hire entertainment company in the region.
+The woman behind it all is actress Ali Williams, the founder of Princess & Me Parties, a Southern California-based party entertainment business that’s become a lifeline for children — and parents — during quarantine.
+Founded in 2014, Princess & Me Parties grew out of Williams’ knack at both princessing and business when she realised she could do the job better than her previous employer, who was the top character-for-hire entertainment company in the region.
 She employed some previous performers she’d met through the theme park circuit, and was surprised when her newly launched company immediately pulled a profit.
 Within a year, Williams had surpassed her former employer when it came to search results.
-By last year, Princess & Me Parties had grown successful enough that it was able to organize a summer camp where potty-trained kids could eat ants-on-a-log made by none other than The Little Mermaid.
+By last year, Princess & Me Parties had grown successful enough that it was able to organise a summer camp where potty-trained kids could eat ants-on-a-log made by none other than The Little Mermaid.

 Advertisement